-- 1. Select the correct inductor value selection guide from Figure 35, Figure 36, or Figure 37 (Output voltages of 3.3 V, 5 V, or 12 V respectively.)
-Use the inductor selection guide for the 5-V version shown in Figure 36. - 2.
+Select the correct inductor value selection guide from Figure 35, Figure 36, or Figure 37 (output voltages of 3.3 V, 5 V, or 12 V respectively).
+Use the inductor selection guide for the 5-V version shown in Figure 36.

 From the inductor value selection guide, identify the inductance region intersected by the maximum input voltage line and the maximum load current line.
 Each region is identified by an inductance value and an inductor code (LXX).
-From the inductor value selection guide shown in Figure 36, the inductance region intersected by the 12-V horizontal line and the 1-A vertical line is 68 μH, and the inductor code is L30. - 3.
-Select an appropriate inductor from the four manufacturer's part numbers listed in Table 2.
-The inductance value required is 68 μH.
-See row L30 of Table 2 and choose an inductor part number from any of the four manufacturers shown.
-(In most instance, both through hole and surface mount inductors are available.)
+From the inductor value selection guide shown in Figure 36, the inductance region intersected by the 12-V horizontal line and the 3-A vertical line is 33 μ H, and the inductor code is L40.

+Select an appropriate inductor from the four manufacturer's part numbers listed in Table 1.
+The inductance value required is 33 μ H. See row L30 of Table 3 and choose an inductor part number from any of the manufactures (in most instance, both through-hole and surface-mount inductors are available).

-9.2.1.2.2 Output Capacitor Selection (Cout)
+9.2.1.2.2 Output Capacitor Selection (C{OUT})

-1. In the majority of applications, low ESR (Equivalent Series Resistance) electrolytic capacitors between 47 μ F and 330 μ F and low ESR solid tantalum capacitors between 56 μ F and 270 μ F provide the best results.
-This capacitor must be located close to the IC using short capacitor leads and short copper traces.
-Do not use capacitors larger than 330 μ F.

-For additional information, see section on output capacitors in Output Capacitor (C{OUT}) section.
+In the majority of applications, low ESR (Equivalent Series Resistance) electrolytic capacitors between 82 μ F and 820 μ F and low ESR solid tantalum capacitors between 10 μ F and 470 μ F provide the best results.
+This capacitor must be placed close to the IC using short capacitor leads and short copper traces.
+Do not use capacitors larger than 820 μ F. For additional information, see Output Capacitor (C{OUT}).

-2. To simplify the capacitor selection procedure, see Figure 38 for quick design component selection.
-This table contains different input voltages, output voltages, and load currents, and lists various inductors and output capacitors that provide the best design solutions.
+To simplify the capacitor selection procedure, see Table 3.
+This table contains different input voltages, output voltages, and load currents, and lists various inductors and output capacitors that provides the best design solutions.

-From Figure 38, locate the 5-V output voltage section.
-In the load current column, choose the load current line that is closest to the current required for the application; for this example, use the 1-A line.
-In the maximum input voltage column, select the line that covers the input voltage required for the application; in this example, use the 15-V line.
-The rest of this line shows the recommended inductors and capacitors that provide the best overall performance.
+From the quick design component selection table shown in Table 3, locate the 5-V output voltage section.
+In the load current column, choose the load current line that is closest to the current needed in your application, for this example, use the 3-A line.
+In the maximum input voltage column, select the line that covers the input voltage needed in your application, in this example, use the 15-V line.
+Continuing on this line are recommended inductors and capacitors that provides the best overall performance.

-The capacitor list contains both through hole electrolytic and surface mount tantalum capacitors from four different capacitor manufacturers.
-TI recommends using both the manufacturers and the manufacturer's series that are listed in Figure 38.

-In this example aluminum electrolytic capacitors from several different manufacturers are available with the range of ESR numbers required.
+The capacitor list contains both through-hole electrolytic and surface-mount tantalum capacitors from four different capacitor manufacturers.
+TI recommends that both the manufacturers and the manufacturer's series that are listed in the table be used.
+In this example, aluminum electrolytic capacitors from several different manufacturers are available with the range of ESR numbers needed:

-- 220-μF, 25-V Panasonic HFQ Series - 220 μF, 25-V Nichicon PL Series
+- 330-μF, 35-V Panasonic HFQ series - 330-μF, 35-V Nichicon PL series

-Table 4.
-LM2598 Fixed Voltage Quick Design Component Selection Table
+Table 3.
+LM2599 Fixed Voltage Quick Design Component Selection Table